 If this 1888 account is accurate, and the author appears to have been describing the scene first-hand, then there is already enough information to discredit both current claims about the location of the house.
-If the one-story extension is on the north side of the house, and the stairway leads down to 84th Street, then it is clear from the photo above that the house stood on the south side of 84th, not the north side where both current plaques are located.
+If the extension is on the north side of the house, and the stairway leads down to 84th Street, then it is clear from the photo above that the house stood on the south side of 84th, not the north side where both current plaques are located.

 The 1888 account provides more support for the location being on the south side of 84th:

 The cottage occupied the exact centre of the block between Tenth-avenue [now Amsterdam] and the Boulevard [Broadway], the northern side of the extension being almost on a line with the line of the present sidewalk.

 As can be seen, the northern side of the extension is very close to the edge of the cliff of rock created when 84th street was cut through.

 There is another tantalizing clue in the 1888 account: the claim that the house, or at least its foundations, are quite old.
 If the farmhouse had been standing at that spot for more than a century, might there not be other documents indicating its location?

 On questions of where early houses were located in relation to the street grid we can go back to the source itself: John Randel, the surveyor who laid out and mapped the Manhattan street grid that was adopted in 1811.
 Randel created a series of maps that became the blueprint for the city.
 Recently digitized, this rare collection of maps can now be examined closely.
 Below is a detail of the Randel map of the area in question: